ropensci/yfR/README.md

 -   All dates are compared to a benchmark ticker such as SP500 and, whenever an individual asset does not have a sufficient number of dates, the software drops it from the output.
-This means you can choose to ignore tickers with high number of missing dates.
+This means you can choose to ignore tickers with a high proportion of missing dates.

 -   A customized function called `yf_convert_to_wide()` can transform the long dataframe into a wide format (tickers as columns), much